jd-opensource/JoyAI-Image/README.md

 ## 🔥🔥🔥 News!!

+- 2026.04.15: 🎉 We are excited to release the **OpenSpatial data engine** and the **OpenSpatial-3M dataset**!
+You can find the code on [GitHub](https://github.com/VINHYU/OpenSpatial) and the data on [Hugging Face](https://huggingface.co/datasets/jdopensource/JoyAI-Image-OpenSpatial).
+If you find this project useful, please consider giving us a ⭐ to show your support!
 - 2026.04.11: 🎉 JoyAI-Image-Edit now supports Diffusers!
 Check out the integration and usage in [JoyAI-Image-Edit-Diffusers](https://huggingface.co/jdopensource/JoyAI-Image-Edit-Diffusers).
 - 2026.04.10: 🎉 JoyAI-Image-Edit now supports ComfyUI!
 Check out the integration and usage in our [ComfyUI](https://github.com/jd-opensource/JoyAI-Image/tree/main/joyai_image_comfyui).
 - 2026.04.10: 🎉 We release the Spatial-Edit training dataset and benchmark: [JoyAI-Image-SpatialEdit](https://huggingface.co/datasets/jdopensource/JoyAI-Image-SpatialEdit) and [JoyAI-Image-SpatialEdit-Bench](https://huggingface.co/datasets/jdopensource/JoyAI-Image-SpatialEdit-Bench).If you find our work helpful, please consider giving our repository a star—your support is greatly appreciated.